 Mekong Delta Travel Guide: Best Things to Do & Places to Visit

-Mekong Delta (Đồng Bằng Sông Cửu Long in Vietnamese) is a network of distributaries in Southwestern Vietnam, between Ho Chi Minh City and Cambodia.
-Mekong river starts in the Himalayas and passes through China, Myanmar, Thailand and Cambodia before reaching Vietnam, which partly explains why the waters are so murky.
+Mekong River Delta (Đồng Bằng Sông Cửu Long in Vietnamese) is a network of distributaries in Southwestern Vietnam, between Ho Chi Minh City and Cambodia.
+Mekong River starts in the Himalayas and passes through China, Myanmar, Thailand and Cambodia before reaching Vietnam, which partly explains why the waters are so murky.
 More than half of Vietnam’s rice, fruits and fish comes from the Mekong Delta region.
 It’s vital to the Vietnamese economy and diet.

 Mekong Delta covers an area of 40.000 km2 with population of about 22 millions people.
 Life in the area revolves around water, from the famous floating markets to the vast agricultural industries.
 An amazing variety of fruits, flowers and livestock grow in the region.
 The Mekong River Delta is the rice basket of Vietnam, providing the sustenance for millions.

-Best places to visit in Mekong Delta:
+What Things to do and Best places to visit in Mekong Delta:

 For tourists, the Mekong Delta brings to mind floating markets and sampan rides through natural tunnels.
 Countless tour companies offer excursions into the region for tourists.
 Without a doubt, a day trip is better than not going at all, but we recommend you take some more time to visit as many of these places as you can.